liberland/laws/drafting/drafts/delict-law.md

 shall be subject to a penalty ranging from 50 to 250 LLM, depending on the severity of the lack of good judgment and the resulting consequences.

-## Chapter 3: Enforcement and Adjudication of Misdemeanors
+## Chapter 3: Enforcement and Adjudication of Misdemeanors and Disciplinary Delicts

 ### Penalties

+### Title 1: Sanctions for Misdemeanors

+#### Article 16: Loss of Merit
+1. The Arministrative Organ may, where this allow indicates this possibility, deduce Liberland Merits (LLM) from the balance of an individual found guilty of a Misdemeanor.
+2. The balance deduction shall take place no earlier than on the date the Decision about the Misdemeanor gains legal force, and no later than 3 days thereafter.

 ### Title 2: Investigating and processing Misdemeanors